Podiceps auritus (Linnaeus, 1758)

-The Horned Grebe (Podiceps auritus) occurs across the northwestern tier of the United States, from Minnesota to Oregon, and northward through most of Canada to central Alaska.
-Formerly, this species also existed south and east to the Atlantic Coast.
-Horned Grebes nested throughout Minnesota in the early 1900s, though they were more regular and abundant in the northern counties and rare or absent in the southeast.
+The Horned Grebe (Podiceps auritus) occurs across the northwestern tier of the United States, from Minnesota to Oregon and northward through most of Canada to central Alaska.
+Formerly, this species also nested south and east to the Atlantic Coast.
+Horned Grebes nested throughout much of Minnesota in the early 1900s, though they were more regular and abundant in the northern counties and rare or absent in the southeast.
 By 1984, breeding records were restricted to the Roseau River Wildlife Management Area and Agassiz National Wildlife Refuge in northwestern Minnesota (Aspen Parklands).
-This range contraction, coupled with declining numbers, led to the Horned Grebe's designation as a state special concern species in 1984.
+This range contraction coupled with declining numbers led to the Horned Grebe's designation as a state special concern species in 1984.
 A 1991 survey for Horned Grebes in northwestern Minnesota located only one grebe, and there was no evidence of breeding (Boe 1992).
 Breeding activity was noted at just one location in 1994 and again in 1995.
 As a result, the Horned Grebe was reclassified as a threatened species in 1996.

-Since 1996, reports of Horned Grebes in suitable habitat during the breeding season have continued to decline, and no persistent breeding populations are known in Minnesota.
-The only documented nesting in Minnesota in the past 20 years was in 2013, when two pairs, including one pair with several young, were found at Agassiz National Wildlife Refuge.
-Non-breeding Horned Grebes are a relatively common migrant in the state, and non-breeding individuals are occasionally observed during the summer, though typically not in suitable nesting habitat.
+Since 1996, reports of Horned Grebes in suitable habitat during the breeding season continue to be scarce, and no persistent breeding populations are known in Minnesota.
+The only documented nesting in Minnesota in the past 20 years was in 2013 when two pairs, including one pair with several young, were found at Agassiz National Wildlife Refuge.
+Horned Grebes are a relatively common migrant in the state, and non-breeding individuals are occasionally observed during the summer, though typically not in suitable nesting habitat.
 In several instances, what appear to be juveniles have been sighted, but these may be immature birds that may have moved into the state after fledging elsewhere.
-Horned Grebes observed during summer on wastewater treatment ponds are most likely non-breeding individuals, as no actual breeding has been confirmed at these sites.
+Horned Grebes observed during summer on wastewater treatment ponds are most likely non-breeding individuals as no actual breeding has been confirmed at these sites.
 Due to the current breeding population size and with continuing threats from habitat loss and water quality issues, in 2013, the status of the Horned Grebe was elevated to endangered.

-Marshes and lakes are the preferred habitat of the Horned Grebe.
-The species builds floating nests, so on large water bodies (over 10 ha [24.7 ac.]) they prefer to use bays and inlets that provide protection from wind and wave action.
+Horned Grebes nest in marshes and on lakes with emergent vegetation.
+They build floating nests, so on larger lakes they prefer to use bays and inlets that provide protection from wind and wave action.
 Nests are constructed in shallow water, usually within emergent vegetation.
 During migration, Horned Grebes can be observed on a variety of lakes, even those without emergent vegetation.

 Biology / Life History

 Horned Grebes are a fairly common migrant in the state, particularly in the fall when hundreds, and sometimes thousands, can be found on large lakes.
-The species migrates more than 1,000 km (621 mi.) between summer breeding grounds and coastal, marine, overwintering sites.
+The species migrates more than 1,000 km (621 mi.) between summer breeding grounds and coastal marine overwintering sites.
+Pairing may begin on the wintering grounds and continue during migration.
 They usually arrive in Minnesota between mid-March and mid-April.
-Pairing may begin on the wintering grounds and continue during migration.
-Intricate mating displays are performed in the breeding habitat.
+Intricate mating displays are performed in the breeding areas.
 Nesting occurs solitarily, in loose aggregations, or occasionally in small colonies.
 Each pair defends a territory that is usually less than 1 ha (2.5 ac.) in size.
 It is common for Horned Grebes to re-nest after failure of a first nest, but successful second broods are rare.
-Clutches average 5-7 eggs, and males and females both take part in incubation.
+Average clutch size in Minnesota is about 5 eggs, and males and females both take part in incubation.
 Hatching occurs after about 24 days.
 Although chicks are precocial and able to walk and swim within hours of hatching, they must be fed and warmed by their parents for their first two weeks.
 During this time, chicks often ride on their parents' backs, even while the parent dives underwater in search of food.
 The young usually stay on the marsh where they hatched until they are able to fly at 41-50 days.
 The summer diet of this species consists of aquatic arthropods and small fish.
 Airborne insects may be seized from the air or skimmed off the surface of the water and eaten as well.
 In winter, fish and crustaceans make up the majority of the diet (Stedman 2000).

 Conservation / Management